Flag and seal of New Hampshire: The Colony and First State Seals

 When New Hampshire's First Provincial Congress assembled in Exeter on July 1, 1775, it quietly swept aside its royal trappings, including the George III seal previously in use.
 In preparation of the 1776 state constitution, the First Provincial Congress designed a seal measuring 1½ inches in diameter and depicting an upright fish and pine tree on either side of a bundle of five arrows.
 The fish and pine represented the main trade of the colony and the five arrows represented each of the five counties.
 The seal bore the inscription: COLONY OF NEW HAMPSHIRE * VIS UNITA FORTIOR.
 As the colony prepared to draft its 1776 constitution, delegates created a new emblem: a 1½-inch seal depicting a fish and a pine tree flanking a bundle of five arrows.
 These figures represented the colony's main trades, while the arrows represented the five counties.
 Around them was inscribed the motto: "Vis Unita Fortior" meaning "a united force is stronger".
-Though never formally proclaimed, the seal appeared on military comissions starting in September 1775 and seems to have been in used until early July 1776.
+Though never formally proclaimed, the seal appeared on military commissions starting in September 1775 and seems to have been in used until early July 1776.
 The General Court still prints it today beside the modern seal in copies of the state constitution.

 Soon after declaring statehood, New Hampshire adopted its first official state seal on September 12, 1776.
 Larger at 1¾ inches, it preserved the pine, the fish, and the five arrows but added "Sigill Rei-Pub Neohantoni" to the inscription.
 Some members of the General Court still use it, even though no statute currently governs its design.

+Flag statute

+The 2024 New Hampshire Revised Statutes, Title I, Chapter 3, § 3:2 defines the state flag as follows:

+The body or field shall be blue and shall bear upon its center in suitable proportion and colors a representation of the state seal.
+The seal shall be surrounded by a wreath of laurel leaves with nine stars interspersed.